tom-seddon/b2/doc/Debug-version.md

 effective address (when not staticaly obvious), and register values after the instruction is complete.

-The bracketed `D` value is the value of the internal register.
+The bracketed `D` value is the value of the emulated CPU's internal data register.
 For read or read-modify-write instructions, this is the value read; for branch instructions, this is the result of the test (1=taken, 0=not taken).

 Tick the `Flags` checkboxes to get additional hardware state output in the file: